Lee Johnson (footballer): Playing career

-In the 2007–08 season, Johnson enjoyed his favoured season for Bristol City, as they pushed for promotion to the Premier League, being a key figure in their run to the play-off final, which his side lost 1–0 to Hull City, narrowly missing out on promotion.
+In the 2007–08 season, Johnson's Bristol City team reached the Championship play-off final, which they lost 1–0 to Hull City.

 On 1 January 2010, Johnson joined fellow Championship side Derby County on an initial month-long loan.
 He played his first game for Derby the following day, in an FA Cup fixture at Millwall, which ended in a 1–1 draw.
 Johnson returned to Bristol City after this spell came to an end.
 Despite Derby intending to retain Johnson until the end of the season, Bristol City refused.
 He subsequently went on loan to Chesterfield in August 2011.
 His stint at Bristol City concluded on 31 January 2012, after his contract was mutually terminated.

 On 10 February 2012, Johnson signed a two-and-a-half-year deal with Scottish side Kilmarnock, returning to Scotland after his departure from Hearts six years previously.
 On 18 March, he played in the Scottish League Cup final, in which Kilmarnock were victorious over Celtic, when Johnson set up the winning goal in their 1–0 success.
 He left Kilmarnock in January 2013, after his contract was mutually terminated.

 Johnson was eligible to play for the Gibraltar national football team, due to the birthplace of his grandmother.
 In September 2014, the Gibraltar Football Association contacted him regarding interest in playing for the national team in the Euro 2016 qualifiers.
 Despite considering the offer, he declined, stating, "I don't really want to be running after the world champions when we've [Oldham] got a game on Saturday."